 - Boutique yoga studio start-up costs – $575,000-$1.5m

 - Cost to start a fitness studio (e.g. Pure Barre) – $198,000-$446,000

 - Pilates studio start-up costs (e.g. Club Pilates) – $168,000-$280,000

 - Online yoga business start-up costs – $50-$2000

 As you can see, the funds needed to start a yoga business can vary a lot.
 Location, equipment, and overall quality will all affect the costs involved.

 If you’re wondering how to start a yoga business with no money, then the key is to start small.
-Running independent classes or selling online yoga programs are both good options.
-Neither one requires investing in equipment, rent, or staffing since you can take care of everything yourself.
+Running independent classes, selling online yoga programs, becoming a fitness influencer are all low-cost options.
+There’s almost no investment needed in equipment, rent, or staffing since you can take care of everything yourself.

-For those of you looking to secure funding, here are some of the most popular options…
+For those of you looking to secure funding for your yoga business, the most popular options are…

 - Traditional bank loans